Dr. Kobayashi of Montreal Neurological Institute at McGill University has no relevant financial relationships to disclose.)

 Formerly known as familial partial epilepsy with variable foci, autosomal dominant familial focal epilepsy with variable foci (FFEVF) is a unique epilepsy syndrome first reported in an Australian kindred (Scheffer et al 1998), after other more homogeneous familial partial epilepsy syndromes, such as autosomal dominant nocturnal frontal lobe epilepsy, familial temporal lobe epilepsy, and autosomal dominant partial epilepsy with auditory features had been described (Berkovic et al 1994; Scheffer et al 1994; Ottman et al 1995).

 Familial focal epilepsy with variable foci is unique among the familial focal epilepsies because different clinical and EEG features can be observed in different family members, suggesting that different epileptic foci may be determined by the same genetic mutation.
-On the other hand, the epileptic focus in any 1 individual remains the same.
+On the other hand, the epileptic focus in any one individual remains the same.

 Two different loci have been previously associated with familial focal epilepsy with variable foci.
 The first suggestive linkage was on chromosome 2q (Scheffer et al 1998), but posterior reanalysis excluded such finding (Klein et al 2012).
 Indeed, no other tested families showed linkage to chromosome 2q (Morales-Corraliza et al 2010).
 Thus, the second described and proven linkage has been established on chromosome 22q (Xiong et al 1999; Morales-Corraliza et al 2010; Klein et al 2012).